AdobeDocs/experience-manager-64.en/help/communities/using/search-implementation.md

 | GTE |greater than or equal to |
 | LIKE |fuzzy match |

-It is important that the URL references the Communities component (resource) and not the page on which the component is placed :
+It is important that the URL references the Communities component (resource) and not the page on which the component is placed:

-* correct : forum component
+* correct: forum component

     * `/content/community-components/en/forum/jcr:content/content/forum.social.json`

-* incorrect : forum page
+* incorrect: forum page

     * `/content/community-components/en/forum.social.json`

 ## SRP Tools {#srp-tools}

-There is an Adobe Marketing Cloud GitHub project which contains :
+There is an Adobe Marketing Cloud GitHub project which contains:

 [AEM Communities SRP Tools](https://github.com/Adobe-Marketing-Cloud/aem-communities-srp-tools)